 Meet Tom Kmiec

-He is the former Official Opposition deputy house leader and co-chair of question period planning and is the past elected national conservative caucus chairman.
-He is also the former shadow minister of democratic reform.
-He served previously on the finance and foreign affairs committees, the two most high-profile parliamentary committees.
+He previously served as the elected national caucus chair for the Conservative Party, as well as the Shadow Minister for Immigration, Refugees and Citizenship, Shadow Minister for Democratic Reform, Deputy House Leader of the Official Opposition, and co-chair of question period planning.
+He served on the finance and foreign affairs committees, the two most high-profile parliamentary committees.
 Tom has championed greater awareness for persons with rare disorders as well as tax fairness for persons with disabilities through his private member's bill that would improve accessibility to the disability tax credit.
 He has also worked on legislation governing equalization and in 2021 passed his bereavement leave legislative proposal for parents as part of a brokered compromise to pass federal legislation before Christmas.

 Authorized by the official agent for Tom Kmiec